Kid-friendly castles, forts and historical jails in Ontario

 Castle Kilbride

-James Livingston, a member of the Canadian parliament and owner of flax and linseed oil mills, built Castle Kilbride in 1877, naming it after his birthplace in Scotland.
+This grand Victorian mansion was built in 1877 in Baden, a community just west of Kitchener and Waterloo.
+James Livingston, a member of the Canadian parliament and owner of flax and linseed oil mills, named the family home after his birthplace in Scotland.

 Location: 60 Snyder’s Road West, Baden